Performance Test April 2018

 - Downloading files

-The tests were performed on a Lenovo ThinkPad E560 machine with an Intel Core i5-6200 CPU, 8GB of RAM and SSD hard disks.
-The performance tests were done on a clean Windows 7 Pro SP1 64-Bit system (English) and then with the installed security software (with default settings).
+The tests were performed on a Lenovo G50 machine with an Intel Core i3-4005U CPU, 4GB of RAM and HDD hard disks.
+We consider this machine configuration as “low-end”.
+The performance tests were done on a clean Windows 10 RS3 64-Bit system (English) and then with the installed consumer security software (with default settings).
 The tests were done with an active Internet connection to allow for the real-world impact of cloud services/features.

-We also used a third-party, industry-recognized performance testing suite (PC Mark 8 Professional) to measure the system impact during real-world product usage.
-Readers are invited to evaluate the various products themselves, to see what impact they have on their systems (due to e.g. software con-flicts and/or user preferences, as well as different system configurations that may lead to varying results).
+We also used a third-party, industry-recognized performance testing suite (PC Mark 10 Professional) to measure the system impact during real-world product usage.
+We used the predefined PCMark 10 Extendedtest.
+Readers are invited to evaluate the various products themselves, to see what impact they have on their systems (due to e.g. software conflicts and/or user preferences, as well as different system configurations that may lead to varying results).

 Launching applications: Microsoft Office (Word, Excel, PowerPoint) and PDF documents are very common.
 We opened and then later closed various documents in Microsoft Office and in Adobe Acrobat Reader.
 The time taken for the viewer or editor application to launch, and afterwards to close, was measured.
 Although we list the results for the first opening and the subsequent openings, we consider the subsequent openings more important, as normally this operation is done several times by users, and optimization of the anti-virus products take place, minimizing their impact on the systems.